 So many wonderful things have come out of adopting a second dog last winter.
 It’s interesting to look back after almost a year and see what changed, what did not and what the good and bad from it is.
 A great deal of what did change was due to having a senior dog and bring a 4 year old into our home, who for their breed is pretty much newly out of puppy phase.
 So much more energy!
+We absolutely love having both an aging dog and a young pup – so much variety!
 The biggest change has been oddly in Faye regarding her schedule.
 She used to sleep when I slept and would stay buried under the covers until I woke up, no matter the duration of sleep or the time.
 A few months ago, she began waking up between 5 and 7am and demanding to be fed and let out.
 Then Mora would wake up and the two would jump on our heads until one of us woke up.
 The only way to stop this seems to be kennel them or ignore them (we tried everything else).
 We really don’t want to kennel them and ignoring only made it impossible for us to sleep, so we take turns getting up to feed them and let them out and then return to bed.
 Both dogs fall immediately asleep after this.
 However, Mora is a morning dog, so at about 8 she wakes up again and rolls around on the floor or sits in the sliding glass door window gazing out at birds.
 I have taught her to knock on the door when she’s ready to go out, so I’ll get up to open the door when that happens.
 Then last month, Faye started wanting to get up again as well, for water usually.
 But she cannot get up on the bed by herself any more, so we have to help her after she wanders off to get water.
 Basically neither of us have had a good nights sleep in about 6 months.
 It’s the only complaint we have though, so I’ll take it.
 I put together lists of the top 5 pros and cons of 2 dogs vs 1, because I love lists.
 Before I leave you for the lists, I need to mention that 1st and foremost, Mora is wonderful and her personality is awesome.
 Everyday Adam and I talk about how lucky we are to be her parents.

 Top 5 Pros: